 Wildlife Internship

-Wildlife interns participate in wildlife monitoring projects using different methods such as wildlife cameras, visual surveys, and sampling.
+Wildlife interns participate in wildlife monitoring projects using various methods, including wildlife cameras, visual surveys, and sampling.

 Water Quality Internship

-Water quality interns assist in monitoring water in the Devereux Slough.
+Water quality interns assist in monitoring the water quality in Devereux Slough.
 The students learn how to use instruments and enter data into a database.